CivicActions/guidebook/docs/050-how-we-work/practice-areas/drupal-practice-area.md

 ## Gotta Drupal problem?
 We can help!

-One of the most cherished practices is the "30 minute rule" which states, "You are only allowed to be stuck on a problem for 30 minutes before you ask for help."
+One of our most cherished practices is the "30 minute rule" which states, "You are only allowed to be stuck on a problem for 30 minutes before you ask for help."

-The [#engineering-drupal](https://civicactions.slack.com/archives/C0ASJ7C8P) channel is used to reach out to other CivicActions Drupal engineers to ask for help on specific Drupal problems.
+One important use of the [#engineering-drupal](https://civicactions.slack.com/archives/C0ASJ7C8P) channel is to reach out to other CivicActions Drupal engineers to ask for help on specific Drupal problems.

 When you ask for help, it's a good idea to provide a context for your problem, describe (or display) the problem, then describe what approaches you've already taken to solve the problem.
 If you can summarize the nature of the problem in the first sentence, it's more likely you'll get a quick response.